An Oklahoma Highway Department truck heads west on 80-year-old original pink concrete of Route 66 outside Clinton OK.

 You won't go hungry anywhere on Route 66!
 Beside the fast food operators, there are many unique small-town restaurants.
 The curb appeal says a lot.
 Also take note of how many locals are inside.

-Doing 66 "on the cheap" with instant coffee, breakfast bars, self-made sandwiches, carrots, apples etc. would cost less than $5. a day.
+Consuming instant coffee, breakfast bars, self-made sandwiches, carrots, apples etc. would cost less than $5. a day.

 WATER, COFFEE AND TEA